ethanevans8965/TravelPal/docs/budget_planning_feature.md

 ## Overview

 This document outlines the specifications for the Budget Planning feature of the TravelPal application.
-The goal is to allow users to plan their trip budgets based on different known inputs and travel styles, utilizing pre-defined country cost data while allowing full customization.
+The goal is to allow users to plan their trip budgets based on different known inputs and travel styles, utilizing pre-defined country cost data while allowing full customization. **The entry point for trip creation, including budget planning, is now initiated via the Floating Action Button (FAB) on the main screen, leading to a selection of budget planning methods.**

 ## Core Data